Does finding the sweet spot for your blog sometimes feel like tuning an old radio?

 #1 Choose One Audience

-Let’s say you blog about marketing.
+Let’s say you blog about making money online or marketing.

 Well, a seemingly endless list of blogs about that topic are out there, so you’ll struggle to interest anyone if you don’t do something to stand out.